As a result, designers and engineers have designed many variations of couplings for specific service conditions and environments over the years.

 Couplings come in a host of different shapes and sizes.
 Some of them work great for generic applications, while some others are custom-designed for really specific scenarios.

-To make an informed choice, it is important to be aware of the capabilities and differences of the different types of couplings.
+To make an informed choice, it is important to be aware of the capabilities and differences between the different types of couplings.
 This section presents information about the following types of couplings and how they work:

 - Rigid coupling